All Episodes

 Hello.

-So if they succeed in destroying Trump, then they're gonna turn right around and have to do the same thing to Cruz, right?
+Hey, so if they succeed in destroying Trump, then they're going to turn right around and have to do the same thing to Cruz, right?

 Bingo!